Stemer114/openscad_beams/README.md

 Motivation
 -----

-Ship or airplane hulls and models thereof are often constructed from frames which define beams and the external shape of the hull.
+Ship or airplane hulls or models thereof are often constructed from frames which define beams and the external shape of the hull.

 This technique is also useful for construction in openscad, particularly